-entry point Usually a top-level HTTP or EJB request.
-An entry point can originate when a user clicks in a browser or an environment
+Usually a top-level HTTP or EJB request.
+An entry point can originate when a user clicks in a browser or an entry point plan drilldown environment

 E-commerce server invokes a remote EJB.
 J2EE makes a distinction between service request invocations and other invocations.
 The first HTTP or EJB invocation within a call path is designated as an entry point.